Temporary Procedure for International Collaboration

 5. very good.

-If the average of the scores for these four criteria is 3 or more, the application is judged as positive.
+If the average of the scores for these five criteria is 3 or more, the application is judged as positive.

 In its considerations when evaluating applications, the Fund may request information from Dutch embassies or posts in the country concerned.
 The Fund may also request additional content-related advice from an external adviser.